 Alternatively, some jackets, especially those which use heavier fabrics, incorporate zippered vents that can be opened and closed to further regulate ventilation.

 Along with lower temperatures, winter also brings rain.
-In constant rain, you’ll likely be better off with a fully waterproof jacket.
+In constant rain, you’ll likely be better off with one of the best waterproof cycling jackets.
 But on more changeable days, a softshell jacket with water repellent fabrics or Durable Water Repellent (DWR) treatment is best.